UoEOCom/Welcome_Email/README.md

 * #### Computing Fundamentals
 https://introcomputing.org/ This site from Stanford University's Introductory Course descibes the nature of computers and also provides a platform fo you to practice.
 https://composingprograms.com/  This site offers more text on covering the fundamental aspects of programming and computer science.
+https://www.khanacademy.org/computing/computer-science.
+Khan Academy is good for learning fundamentals on any subject and this part of the site introduces various aspects of computer science, inluding some mathematics.

 * #### Style Guides
 There is a need to be consistent in the style you use when writing code.
 The consistent style ensures that your code is: